Aaron-Hsieh-0129/VVMex/docs/examples/taiwan-vvm.md

 ## Large-scale forcing (optional)

-For lateral boundary forcing, edit the input files, UTC time range, and target and wind-average geographic bounds in the user-settings section of `tools/generate_ls_forcing.py`, then run the script without arguments.
-The script reads the case selected by `VVM_CONFIG_PATH` (or its default), obtains the grid, forcing cadence, and output naming from the JSON, and calculates the target pressure layers from the case's external sounding using the same hydrostatic procedure as VVMex.
-The JSON block `dynamics.forcings.lateral_boundary_nudging` points VVMex to the generated files.
-The wind profile uses the notebook's cosine-latitude-weighted mean over the independent `WIND_MEAN_*` box.
-For time-varying forcing, timestamps are processed in parallel using `PROCESS_COUNT` workers (16 by default).
+`tools/generate_ls_forcing.py` produces files for `dynamics.forcings.lateral_boundary_nudging`.

+1. Select the case with `VVM_CONFIG_PATH`, or edit the script's default.
+2. Set the input files, UTC range, target region, and independent `WIND_MEAN_*` averaging box.
+3. Set `PROCESS_COUNT` for parallel timestamp processing; the default is 16.
+4. Run the script without arguments.

+The tool takes the grid, forcing cadence, and output names from the case JSON.
+It derives pressure layers from the external sounding using the same hydrostatic procedure as VVMex.
+Wind profiles use a cosine-latitude-weighted mean over the `WIND_MEAN_*` box.

-Set `USE_ERA5_FORCING = False` to create idealized forcing without opening ERA5.
-The default idealized fields use the external VVMex sounding; customize `define_idealized_forcing(...)` for experiment-specific gradients or temporal changes.
+For an idealized forcing dataset, set `USE_ERA5_FORCING = False`.
+The default idealized fields follow the external sounding; customize `define_idealized_forcing(...)` for experiment-specific gradients or time variation.

 ## Operational notes